ryanorendorff/ryanorendorff.github.io/src/posts/2022-11-27-define-once/sticky.md

 ## Want to run the code in this blog post?

-A python environment with Jupyter notebook can be spun up using [nix shell](https://nixos.wiki/wiki/Development_environment_with_nix-shell) in this posts [root directory](https://github.com/ryanorendorff/ryanorendorff.github.io/blob/main/src/posts/2022-11-27-define-once).
+A python environment can be spun up using [nix shell](https://nixos.wiki/wiki/Development_environment_with_nix-shell) in this posts [root directory](https://github.com/ryanorendorff/ryanorendorff.github.io/blob/main/src/posts/2022-11-27-define-once).